THE STORY OF CABEL T-B RECORDING

 most important year in Cabel T-B history.
 Some of this broadcast

-is mentioned in the book "Human Dinosaurs PART TWO: The Gang Wars" as the
+is mentioned in the audio book "Human Dinosaurs PART TWO: Rise of The Gold

 Overall, this recording is a suitable

-end to the longest and most prosperous year in Cabel T-B history.
+end to the longest and most prosperous year in Cabel T-B history (1987).

 This recording was like a cross between "Electrical Difficulties" and "Crazy